Ematrix163/Dublin_Bus_Project/README.md

 Start the following backend services:

+Weather forecast - Obtains the 5 day weather forecast and puts it in the database:
 `systemctl forecast.service start`

-- Obtains the 5 day weather forecast and puts it in the database
+Weather api - Obtains the current weather and puts it in the database:
 `systemctl weatherapi.service start`

-- Obtains the current weather and puts it in the datase
+Current GTFS schedule - Starts a SystemD timer so that a new GTFS schedule will be downloaded and uploaded to the database on a weekly basis:

 `systemctl current_schedule.timer start`
-- Starts a SystemD timer so that a new GTFS schedule will be downloaded and uploaded to the database on a weekly basis

 ### Prediction model